sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :language: java
    :autograde: unittest
    :practice: T
+   :stdin: 2020 2005 2012

    Calculate your age and your pet's age from the birthdates, and then your pet's age in dog years.
+   If you want an extra challenge, try reading the values using a Scanner.
    ~~~~
+   import java.util.Scanner;
    public class Challenge1_4
    {
       public static void main(String[] args)